Brave Grace, 3 years old, is now able to freely play after The Sun brought her a new lightweight wheelchair

 There is no cure for her condition, and her life expectancy was two years.

-Grace was placed in a clinical study for a drug which helped.
-Last summer Zolgensma, a gene therapy medication, was approved for use by patients.
-Grace was among the few children to get it.
+Grace was placed on a clinical trial of a drug that did help.
+Then last summer, gene therapy medication Zolgensma became available for patients.
+Grace was one among a few to be approved.

-Luke, Tupton Derbys, stated: “We are still only five months in, but her fine motor skills are so much better, like holding a pen and playing with Lego.”
+Luke, Tupton, Derbys said: “We are still only five months in, but her fine motor skills are so much better, like holding a pen and playing with Lego.”

 Mum Gemma said: “The NHS’s care of Grace has been absolutely incredible and there are no words to express the depth of gratitude we feel.